younglim/purple-hats/README.md

 ```
 ### Note on Windows PowerShell:
-You need to run the command as `npm run cli -- --` (with the extra set of `--`) as PowerShell inteprets arguments differently.
+You need to run the command as `npm run cli -- --` (with the extra set of `--`) as PowerShell interprets arguments differently.

 ### Device Options